 What about this information is really speaking to you?
-What are things that you, your parish, your region, you organization are already doing?
-What ideas come to mind and heart, about what might be possible to support people that have these needs?
+What are things that you, your parish, your region organization are already doing? , you What ideas come to mind and heart, about what might be possible to support people that have the needs? ese